7 Great Ideas How to be Better with Your Money

 How to be Better with your Money

-To better manage your income, start by understanding how your money has been earned and spent in the time building up to this moment.
+To better manage your income and achieve financial stability, start by understanding how your money has been earned and spent in the time building up to this moment.
 It might seem irrelevant but trust me, it is the first step to being better with your money.
 Understanding your money flow means that you will identify your income and your expenses.

 For income, calculate all the money that comes into your purse monthly.
 Then check your expenses and see how you spend money in a typical month.
 You might need to keep a journal where you record each amount that comes into your life and each amount that goes out.
 Treat it just as large organizations treat their balance sheet.
 In case you are asking if this is necessary, ask yourself why an accounting department is such an important department of any functional organisation.